 In some cases, you might want the latest (sometimes unstable) development version to test a bug fix or get a preview of a new (possibly incomplete) feature that will be in the next release.
 In that case, type:

 git checkout dev

 5.2 Build & Install

-It might be necessary to install an additional package with this command:
+It might be necessary to install some additional packages.
+On Debian / Ubuntu / Raspbian: